jeevanshu/jeevanshu.github.io/content/til/uptime.md

 There are a few commands that I run whenever I login to an unknown server including `history`, `w`, `uptime`, `lscpu`, `htop` etc
 One of the interesting commands of this bunch is `uptime`, which I only used to check how long has system been running.
 As the name suggests.
-But it also prints a one line summary of system information, which initially used only to check how long the system had been running, as the name suggests.
-However, it also prints a one-line summary of system information.
+But it also prints a one line summary of system information.

 This is an example of uptime command